 Instructions

-- Oil a baking pan, then dust with flour.
-Pour the biscuit in, and shake the pan to even the biscuit out.
-Place in the oven and turn the heat up to 395°F. (The oven will be warming up as the biscuit is baking, and the biscuit will rise evenly.)
+- Grease your baking pan, and then dust it with flour.
+Slowly pour the batter in.
+Shake the pan lightly from left to right to even out the batter.
+Place in the oven and turn the heat up to 350°F (175°C).
+The oven will be warming up as the biscuit is baking, so it will rise evenly.
+Bake for 15 minutes.

-- Store in the fridge on a plate covered with foil (or in plasticware) for up to a week.
+- Serve alongside a cold beverage or milk.
+Store in the fridge on a plate covered with foil (or in plasticware) for up to 4-5 days.
+Some people prefer to heat čupavci in the microwave for a few seconds before eating, but most like them cold.
+Do not freeze!

 Video